Over half the world’s agricultural production comes from only three crops. Let’s bring greater agrobiodiversity to global supply chains.

 IV.
 Build.
 Break.
 Pivot.
 Repeat.

-Our invitation-only accelerators gather exceptional people from across the value chain and ask them to collaborate on tools to address thorny problems faced by our food systems.
+Our invitation-only activators gather exceptional people from across the value chain and ask them to collaborate on tools to address thorny problems faced by our food systems.
 Their path to success is never a straight line.
 In fact, it may require changing direction, suddenly pivoting to address new roadblocks or retracing steps to revisit previously discarded—yet ultimately superior—ideas.
 It’s an iterative, collaborative process, one where the best idea wins.

 V. No white papers.
 No policy briefs.